AvePoint/cloud-api/docs/docs/services-and-features/enpower/environments.md

 lastRenewalTime | The last renewal time of this environment. | string lastRenewalBy | The latest user who renewed this environment. | object
 | renewalProfileApplied | Indicates whether Cloud Governance renewal profile has been applied to the environment. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
-ongoingTaskCount | The number of ongoing Cloud Governance tasks of this environment. | integer Metadata | The Cloud Governance metadata of this environment. | list
+Metadata | The Cloud Governance metadata of this environment. | list
 | electionProfileApplied | Indicates whether any Cloud Governance contact election profile has been applied to this environment. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |
 | isRegistered | Indicates whether this environment has been imported to Cloud Governance. <br> Valid values: <br> <ul><li> **true** for yes <br> </li><li> **false** for no <br> | boolean |